amirongit/notecode/elasticsearchInAction.md

         }
     }
     ```
-- fetches documents whose value of "field" is similar to "value"
 - levenshtein distance algorithm is used to calculate similarity regarding "fuzziness"
 ## Full Text Searches
 - designed to work with [unstructured data](#data-flavors)